ThePageFlip/ThePageFlip.github.io/README.md

 # ThePageFlip.github.io
-This is a website designed to sell, trade and give books to class mates and other studetns.
+This is a website designed to sell, trade and give books to class mates and other students.